tnaia/octo-rattle/visconde.md

-@title Basic literate tool in python
+# Basic literate tool in python

-@s Introduction
+## Introduction

-This is a rough tool for literate programming, built along the lines of the CWEB program of (Knuth and Levy)[https://cs.stanford.edu/~knuth/lp.html].
+This is a rough tool for literate programming, built along the lines of the CWEB program of [Knuth and Levy](https://cs.stanford.edu/~knuth/lp.html).
-Our syntax follows that of (Literate)[https://github.com/zyedidia/Literate/].
+Our syntax follows that of [Literate](https://github.com/zyedidia/Literate/).
 We only implement a subset of these programs' functionality.

 More precisely, this program is a minimal "tangler" which operates on a single